Healthy Homes Assessment Korokoro

 Draught Stopping Korokoro

-If a draught can be felt from unreasonable gaps or holes, it requirements to be sealed.
+If a draught can be felt from unreasonable gaps or holes or holes, it requirements to be sealed.

 What are the most unreasonable gaps or holes?

-Get the complete information for the Healthy Homes draught stopping requirements.
+Get the complete information regarding the Healthy Homes draught stopping requirements.

 draught stopping building inspections